stephen-fox/finley/README.md

     	The directory to search for DLLs
   -e string
-    	Comma separated list of file extensions to search for (default ".dll") -no-ilspy-errors
+    	Comma separated list of file extensions to search for (default ".dll") -ilspy string
+    	The 'ilspycmd' binary to use (default "ilspycmd") -no-ilspy-errors
     	Exit if ILSpy fails to decompile a file -num-workers int